Lockdown being implemented strictly, says Telangana DGP | Business

 Necessary instructions have been given to police personnel at all levels in this regard, he said.

-In a video message, he requested the people to cooperate with the governments decision and follow self-restrictions.
+In a video message, he requested the people to cooperate with the governments decision and observe self-restrictions.

 He further said police would help the people in cases of medical emergencies and vaccination.